omicsEye/deepbreaks/README.md

 **deepBreaks** , a computational method, aims to identify important changes in association with the phenotype of interest using multi-alignment sequencing data from a population.

-Key features:
+**Key features:**

-* Generality, deepBreaks is a generic domain software that can be used for any application that deals sequencing data
+* Generality, deepBreaks is a generic domain software that can be used for any application that deals sequencing data.
 * Interpretation: Rather than checking all possible mutations (breaks), deepBreaks prioritizes only statistically promising candidate mutations.
-* User-friendly software: one place to do all high-quality visualization and statistical
+* User-friendly software: one place to do all high-quality visualization and statistical.
 * Computing optimization: since sequencing data can get large all modules have been written and benchmarked for computing time.
-* Tutorial comes with a wide range of real-world applications
+* Tutorial comes with a wide range of real-world applications.

 ---
 **Citation:**